prescriptive-analytics/challenge-docs/docs/try.rst

 Submission
 -----

 Before submission, make sure:

 - You are running the simulation for 840 time steps (60 simulation days in simulator).

-- This script will run 10 times of the experiments.
+- Run 10 times of the experiments and set the engine write mode to "append" with ``simulator.Engine(write_mode="append")``.

 - Please upload the ``sub_xxx.txt`` to the website.

+Here we provide a sample code of simulation that matches with submission requirements, which can be found [here]https://github.com/prescriptive-analytics/starter-kit/blob/master/submission.py).